 “Running the Twin Cities Marathon and raising money for Children’s Minnesota was one of the most rewarding experiences of my life.
 I had trained for and run a few marathons before but none with the added motivation of my commitment to Children’s.
 The fundraising aspect was way out of my comfort zone but turned out to be a great opportunity for personal growth.
 I highly recommend this to anyone considering it.
 And by the way, the support from Children’s was awesome.” — Ralph, patient’s grandfather

 “Running as a member of Team Superstars for Children’s Hospitals and Clinics of Minnesota is more rewarding than any first-place finish.
-You’re helping kids, which means you’ve already won.” — Jimmy, Children’s employee
+You’re helping kids, which means you’ve already won.” — Jimmy, former Children’s employee

 “When Children’s announced Team Superstars’ involvement with Twin Cities Marathon, I was thrilled.
 I had run in other events and fundraisers, but I really wanted to focus my efforts for Children’s.
 Our son Sam had extraordinary care from extraordinary clinicians there.
 I challenged myself to go the 26.2 miles (with Brady’s help, because there were limited spots for the 10-mile).
 With great support from Children’s Foundation through ongoing news and email updates, as well as supported runs from Mill City Running, we made it to the starting line.
 On Oct.
 4 after more than five hours, I crossed the finish line.
 If you don’t try, how will you ever know?
 This was how Sam lived his life.
 He taught me well.
 So I tried.
 I trained, cried, and shouted for joy when I crossed the finish line.
 It was so amazing.
 The 26.2 miles were a physical and emotional journey for me.
 I know that Sam was proud.
 I tried and found out that I could do it…that we could do it together.
 Team Superstars rocks.
-Join the team and help to ensure a great future for our amazing kids.” — Muffy, Sam’s mom
+Join the team and help to ensure a great future for our amazing kids.” — Muffy, patient’s mom